cdklabs/cdk-ssm-documents/API.md

 The instance IDs where you want the command to run.
 You can specify a maximum of 50 IDs.

-You can also use the pseudo parameter {{RESOURCE_ID}} in place of instance IDs to run the command on all instances in the target group.
+You can also use the pseudo parameter {{ RESOURCE_ID }} in place of instance IDs to run the command on all instances in the target group.
 For more information about pseudo parameters, see [About pseudo parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-cli-register-tasks-parameters.html).

 Another alternative is to send commands to a fleet of instances by using the Targets parameter.
 The Targets parameter accepts Amazon Elastic Compute Cloud (Amazon EC2) tags.
 For more information about how to use the Targets parameter, see [Using targets and rate controls to send commands to a fleet](https://docs.aws.amazon.com/systems-manager/latest/userguide/send-commands-multiple.html).